port-labs/port-docs/docs/guides-and-tutorials/iam-permissions-guide.md

 - Which IAM Permission was deleted.
 - Who is responsible for deleting the IAM permission.

-The acion will also delete the `Provisioned Permissions` entity which was created when the permissions were provisionsed.
+The action will also delete the `Provisioned Permissions` entity which was created when the permissions were provisioned.

 We can retry the previous sign-in URL, and see that it no longer works ❌

 <p align="center">
 <img src='/img/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-revoke-permissions-action.png' width='75%' border='1px' />
 </p>

+#### Create temporary permissions using automations

 ## Summary
 That's it!
 You are all set up to manage IAM permissions for your different AWS resources using Port!🚀